Online Paintability: The Slow-Coloring Game: Bounds for Complete Bipartite Graphs

 The inequality on the left is $\hj-i\le2(\sqrt{rs-sJ}-\sqrt{rs-ir}) =2\frac{ir-s\hj}{\sqrt{rs-s\hj} + \sqrt{rs-ir}}$.
 Thus it suffices to prove $\hj-i\le\frac{ir-s\hj}{\sqrt{rs}}$, which simplifies to $\hj\le\FR{ ir+i\sqrt{rs}}{ s+\sqrt{rs}}$.
 Since $J={i\sqrt{r/s}}$, it suffices to prove $\FR{i\sqrt{rs}}{ s} \le \FR{ ir+i\sqrt{rs}}{ s+\sqrt{rs}}$.
 Cross-multiplying shows that the two sides are equal. \end{proof}

+When $r=s$, Theorem~\ref{biplower} yields $\spo(K_{r,r}) \le 4r$.
+Equality never holds in this bound (it equals the upper bound $|V(G)|\rho(G)$ from Theorem~\ref{sharpbds}, which only holds with equality when $G$ has no edges) but we believe it is asymptotically sharp.
+Since every induced subgraph of a complete bipartite graph is a complete bipartite graph, storing the optimal values for smaller graphs makes it relatively easy to explore all options for the moves in the first round to compute $\spo(K_{r,s})$.
+The resulting data for $\spo(K_{r,r})$ with $r\le 1500$ is very closely explained (always with error at most $2$) by $4r-\sqrt r-\log_3 r$.
+We conjecture that $4r-o(r)$ is correct.

-Now consider the lower bound for $\spo(K_{r,s})$.
-When $r=s$, a lower bound of $3r$ follows from Lister playing the game separately the edges of a matching.
-Since $\spo(K_{3,3})=10$, the coefficient can be improved to $10/3$.
+Now consider the lower bound.
+When $r=s$, a lower bound of $3r$ follows from Lister playing the game separately on each edge of a matching.
+Since $\spo(K_{3,3})=10$ (again computed from smaller values by exploring all options in the first round), the coefficient can be improved to $10/3$.
 Indeed, since data suggests that the ratio tends to $4$, successively larger ratios from bigger examples yield better asymptotic lower bounds.
-The data through $r=1500$ is very closely explained (within $2$) by $4r-\sqrt r-\log_3 r$.
-We conjecture that $4r-o(r)$ is correct.
-We prove a general lower bound that reduces in the case $r=s$ to $3.5r-2$.
+The computational data thus allows us to give lower bounds on $\spo(K_{r,r})/r$ that seem to approach $4$.
+However, such bounds would at present only be proved by a long chain of case analysis.
+Instead, we give a relatively short proof a general lower bound for all $K_{r,s}$ that reduces in the case $r=s$ to $(7r-3)/2$.